 When it comes to choosing the kind of exercise for your pet, thoughtfulness and creativity can work hand in hand.
 For example, you should definitely factor in the breed’s DNA.
 A Siberian Husky has different hereditary needs to those of a Labrador Retriever.
 Also, think about your surroundings, and the climate.
 But, most importantly, dogs need physical activity that is fitting for their physical condition

-On average, 20 minutes of aerobic activity daily is considered necessary for your dog’s health.
-It is the recommended time a pet parent should put aside for this purpose.
+On average, 20 minutes of aerobic activity daily is what your dog needs to lead a healthy life.
+That is the recommended time a pet parent should put aside for this purpose.
 Not only is it vital for his overall physical well-being, it also helps alleviate boredom and destructive behaviors.

 Here’s the next point to bear in mind.
 Regardless of what type of exercise it actually is, at least some activity must be done each and every day.
 Also, even though your intentions are good, it’s not wise to over-indulge.
-By that I mean, little or no physical activity during the typical work week, then “binge” at the weekend.
+And by that I mean, little or no exercise during the typical work week, then “binge” at the weekend.

-On top of that, more injuries occur when physical exertion is not increased gradually.
-As an example, what do amateur and professional athletes do?
+Now, think about what amateur and professional athletes do.
+They know that more injuries occur when physical exertion is not increased gradually.
+So, what do they do?
 They warm up and cool down, by stretching and prepping.
 Consequently, precautionary measures like these will minimize the likelihood your pet will suffer strains and sprains.